-Each business area deals with the operational management of credit risk during the lifecycle of the loan whereas the Risk control unit in the second line of defense is responsible for monitoring, controlling and measuring credit risk on a regular basis.
+Each business area deals with the operational management of credit risk during the lifecycle of the loan whereas the risk control unit in the second line of defense is responsible for monitoring, controlling and measuring credit risk on a regular basis.

-When informing on the authority, status and other arrangements for the risk management function in accordance with point (b) of Article 435(1) CRR, the relationships between credit risk management, risk control, compliance and internal audit functions (Point (b) of Article 435(1) CRR) The reporting structure is designed for the Board of the parent company and the Executive Management to receive reports on the development and current levels of the credit risk.
-Procedures are in place for managing and acting, based on the information provided in the reports.
+When informing on the authority, status and other arrangements for the risk management function in accordance with point (b) of Article 435(1) CRR, the relationships between credit risk management, risk control, compliance and internal audit functions (Point (b) of Article 435(1) CRR) The reporting structure is designed for the Board of the parent company and the Executive Management to receive reports on the development and current levels of credit risk.
+Procedures are in place for managing and acting on changes in credit risk levels, based on the information provided in the reports.